hpcc-charms/layer-hpccsystems-platform/README.md

 See [HPCC Systems Web site](http://HPCCSystems.com) for more details.

+# Implementation #
+This charm inherit layer-hpccystems-platform-base charm.
+This is desgined to use as a single node HPCCSystems Platform with all supported HPCCSystems plugins and modules.

+- plugin : an interface provided by interface-hpccsystems-plugin
+- modules: an interface provided by interface-hpccsystems-moduel

+![alt Hierarchy Diagram] (images/layer-hpccsystems-platform.jpg)

 # HPCC Systems Contact Information

 [HPCC Systems Web site](http://HPCCSystems.com)

 For support, visit the HPCC Community Forums:
 [HPCC Community Forums](http://hpccsystems.com/bb/index.php?sid=0bda2dddb2ea50418357171d33b11e5f)

-# Implementation #
-This charm inherit layer-hpccystems-platform-base charm.
-This is desgined to use as a single node HPCCSystems Platform with all supported HPCCSystems plugins and modules.

-![alt Hierarchy Diagram] (images/layer-hpccsystems-platform.jpg)